Here are the rules for the 2019 York Literature Festival / York Mix Poetry Competition.

 If you need to make a postal entry, first write to the organisers by email: contact us on firstname.lastname@example.org with the words Poetry Competition in the Subject header.

-There is a minimum entry fee of £20 for cheque payments (covering up to a five-poem entry).
-No postal entry will be accepted after the last post delivery of February 22.
+There is a minimum entry fee of £25 for cheque payments (covering up to a five-poem entry).
+No postal entry will be accepted after February 18, 2019.

 *Poems should be in English, but are allowed to contain occasional words, phrases or quotations in non-English languages.
 [Footnotes are allowed, and not included in the line-count of the poem]